- Learn how DevPod integrates with CKS to create development environments.

 IDE accessWhen you run

-- Check that the DevPod workspace is running properly
+- Check that the DevPod workspace runs properly.

 - You can also access the IDE manually by running